zowe/community/Technical-Steering-Committee/branding.md

 # Branding

-The point of this document is to give us a Zowe understanding on what we can do with our brand and in what way.
-In general we want to use the shared branding so the customers are clean in their understanding on what Zowe consists of.

-It's possible to ask for a brand.

-##

-What do you need to
+All the projects by default use the default Zowe logo and imagery.
+The projects don't create derivates or use custom logos other than the Zowe one.

+It's possible to ask for an exception.
+The TSC needs to approve the exception and the derived work needs to be created by or consulted with the Linux Foundation art team.